-When a forcible or nonforcible sex offense is reported, the director of plant management notifies the director of counseling, who encourages the alleged victim to contact law enforcement and medical personnel as soon as possible to receive guidance in the preservation of evidence needed for proof of criminal assaults and the apprehension and prosecution of assailants.
-At the request of the alleged victim, the director of counseling assists in the notification of local law enforcement officials and makes arrangements to transport the alleged victim to the nearest hospital equipped with the Maryland State Police Sexual Assault Evidence Collection Kit (Peninsula Regional Medical Center, Atlantic General Hospital, E.W.
-McCready Memorial Hospital or Dorchester General Hospital).
-The director of counseling also provides alleged victims with referrals to appropriate counseling, mental health and other agencies in the community.
-Upon the request of the victim, the director of counseling can arrange a modification in the victim's class schedule or employment situation if such an alternative is available and appropriate.
+Wor-Wic prohibits acts of domestic violence, dating violence, sexual assault, stalking and all other sexrelated offenses.
+Victims of a sexual offense, including domestic violence, dating violence, sexual assault or stalking, are encouraged to report the incident to a college public safety officer, who notifies the victim of his or her rights to notify local law enforcement, to request assistance with notifying such authorities or to decline notification of such authorities.
+The public safety officer notifies the director of counseling to encourage the victim to contact law enforcement and medical personnel as soon as possible to receive guidance in the preservation of evidence needed for proof of criminal assaults, obtaining a protective order, and the apprehension and prosecution of assailants.
+At the request of the victim, the director of counseling assists in the notification of local law enforcement officials and makes arrangements for transport to the nearest hospital equipped with the Maryland State Police Sexual Assault Evidence Collection Kit (Peninsula Regional Medical Center, Atlantic General Hospital) or E.W.
+McCready Memorial Hospital).

+The director of counseling also provides victims with referrals to appropriate counseling, mental health and other agencies in the community.
+Upon the written request of the victim, the director of counseling can arrange a modification to the victim's class schedule or employment situation if such an alternative is available and appropriate, and such an accommodation or protective measure remains confidential to the extent that maintaining such confidentiality does not impair the ability of the college to provide the accommodation or protective measure.
+The college protects the confidentiality of victims and other necessary parties by completing publicly-available documents without including personally-identifiable information.